Our kung pao tofu is an easy stir-fry recipe with a sweet and sour flavor and a perfectly chewy texture.

 Stir-fry for 2 minutes on high heat, stirring often.

-• Pour in the leftover marinade and ¼ cup of water.
-Stir-fry, moving the pan around and stirring for another 1 to 2 minutes.
+• ADD MARINADE: Pour in the leftover marinade and ¼ cup of water.

-• Turn the heat to low, and add grated gingergrated garlic, and the white part of sliced scallions.
-Give it a stir, then add the peanuts and stir fry for a final minute.
+Turn the heat to low, and add grated gingergrated garlic, and the white part of sliced scallions.

-• Serve kung pao tofu on steamed or boiled rice.
+• SERVE: Serve kung pao tofu on steamed or boiled rice.
 We like to sprinkle it with the green part of finely sliced green onions, chives, fresh basil, or sesame seeds.

 Video